 27th Jun 2019

-Having only opened to the public in April 2018 we are thrilled to announce we have been nominated for ‘Best New Venue’ at the UK Wedding Awards.
+We are thrilled to announce we have been nominated for ‘Best New Venue’ at the UK Wedding Awards.
 Hosted and organised by leading bridal brands Hitched and You & Your Wedding, the awards recognize the very best of the UK wedding industry.
+Having only opened to the public in April 2018, this is a real honour for us.

 We join 11 other nominees from across the country, so it really is an honour to be included.
 Who wins, however, is up to you, so please vote for us here.
 Voting is now open and closes on Sunday 17th February.